 By Kansas Attorney General Derek Schmidt

-Springtime is upon us in Kansas, which as we saw last week, means the spring storms are upon us too.
+After some of the coldest winter temperatures on record, springtime is upon us in Kansas which means the spring storms are upon us too.
 Living in Kansas, the possibility of severe weather means there is also the possibility of damage occurring to our homes.

 When the storms hit, it is common for out-of-area, traveling contractors to roll into a damaged town looking to make a quick buck.
 To help combat this, the Legislature in 2013 passed a law requiring roofing contractors to register with the attorney general’s office.
-The program has been successful, with nearly 1,400 roofers currently registered and in good standing to operate in Kansas.
+The program has been successful, with more than 1,500 roofers currently registered and in good standing to operate in Kansas.

 If your roof is damaged in a spring storm – or if you’re just looking to have some work done on your roof this spring – it’s important to make sure the roofing contractor you use is properly registered with the attorney general’s office.
 Ask the roofer to provide you a copy of their current roofing registration certificate, and go to our website at www.InYourCornerKansas.org to check the current registration list to make sure the contractor is in good standing.
 Many city and county governments also require permits before doing work, so make sure your roofer has complied with all local ordinances as well.

 Here are some more tips to help keep you safe from home repair scams:

 - If a deal sounds too good to be true, it probably is.